Hora Svaté Kateřiny

 Hora Svaté Kateřiny (Sankt Katharinaberg) is a town in Most District in the Ústí nad Labem Region of the Czech Republic.
 It has about 500 inhabitants.
+The town is located in the Ore Mountains on the border with Germany.

+Hora Svaté Kateřiny was founded as a mining settlement in the 15th century and became a royal mining town in 1528.
+Silver and copper were mined here.

 Administrative division

 Hora Svaté Kateřiny consists of three municipal parts (in brackets population according to the 2021 census):